Restraint and Restrictive Behavior Management Practices: Recent advances in applied behavior analysis research

 - Teachers: Acquire professional development hours for watching this event.
 Discuss the event with your supervisor to determine if it is eligible.

 He gained his PhD at the University of Liverpool, United Kingdom and subsequently taught at the University of the South West (Plymouth) and University of Birmingham, United Kingdom.
-He then worked for the Texas Department of Mental Health and Mental Retardation from 1990-2000 as Chief Psychologist, at Abilene and San Antonio State Schools during a Federal class action law suit.
+He then worked for the Texas Department of Mental Retardation from 1990-2000 as Chief Psychologist, first at Abilene then San Antonio State Schools during a Federal class action law.
 There he supervised behavioral services and Masters level psychologists providing behavior support plans for severe behavioral and psychiatric disorders in adolescents and adults with developmental disabilities and implementing large-scale active treatment and restraint reduction programs.

 Professor Sturmey has published 25 edited and authored books, over 210 peer reviewed papers, over 60 book chapters.
 He provides webinars on ABA to qualified professionals and others on a regular basis.
-He has made numerous presentations nationally and internationally, including recent presentations in Canada, Brazil and Italy.
-He has an active lab of doctoral students mostly working on developing and evaluating effective and efficient ways of training caregivers to use applied behavior analysis with children and adults with autism and other disabilities.
+He has made numerous presentations nationally and internationally, including recent presentations in Canada, Brazil, Belgium, Luxemburg and Italy.
+He has an active lab of graduate and undergraduate students working on developing and evaluating effective and efficient ways of training caregivers using modeling and feedback to use applied behavior analysis with children and adults with autism and other disabilities.
 He provides training and consultations widely.”

 Presenter Disclosure Statement: